The Beautiful Flower of IAIM

 Parents and Babies

 Instructors are certified by an IAIM Trainer.
 To certify, instructors attend a four-day training with an IAIM Trainer, and successfully complete their exam, evaluations, and practice courses with families.
 Certified instructors teach Infant Massage to parents or direct caregivers with their babies.
 Instructors are qualified to promote the IAIM Program via media and live presentations about Infant Massage with the goal of bringing parents to courses.
-Instructors must respect the IAIM policies and procedures to remain a CIMI (Certified Infant Massage Instructor) with the IAIM.
+Instructors must respect the IAIM policies and procedures to remain a CIMI (Certified Infant Massage Instructor) or CEIM (in the US only) with the IAIM.